 A member of the Key Underwood Coon Dog Memorial Graveyard, Inc. must be allowed to view the coonhound and declare it as such.

-"We have stipulations on this thing," says Larry Sanderson, Vice President of the Coon Dog Graveyard.
+"We have stipulations on this thing," said the late O'Neal Bolton, former caretaker of the Coon Dog Graveyard.
 "A dog can't run no deer, possum -- nothing like that.
 He's got to be a straight coon dog, and he's got to be full hound.
 Couldn't be a mixed up breed dog, a house dog."

 You can find the Coon Dog Cemetery 7 miles west of Tuscumbia on U.S. Hwy 72.
 Turn left on Alabama Hwy 247, and travel approximately 12 miles.
 Then turn right, and follow the signs.
-For more information and directions contact the Colbert County Tourism and Convention Bureau:
+For more information and directions contact Janice Williams with the The Friends of the Coon Dog Cemetery, Inc.: